kinecosystem/blockchain-ops/deploy/datadog-agent/etc/datadog-agent/conf.d/json_check.md

 instances:
     - url: https://api.coinmarketcap.com/v2/ticker
       metrics:
-      # Numeric key names should be in double quotes, otherwise they will be counted as an array index
+      # Numeric key names should be in double quotes, otherwise they will be considered as an array index
-        - usd.price: data."1".quotes.USD.price OR [data]["1"][quotes][USD][price]
+        - usd.price: data."1".quotes.USD.price
-        - eth.price: data."1027".quotes.USD.price
+        - eth.price: [data]["1027"][quotes][USD][price]
 ```